Meningitis - gram-negative

 The earlier treatment is started, the better the outcome.

 Many people recover completely.
 But, many people have permanent brain damage or die of this type of meningitis.
-Young children and adults over age 50 have the higher risk for death.
+Young children and adults over age 50 have a higher risk for death.
 How well you do depends on:

 - Your age